CarlosHPlata/notes-vault/3-Coding/Rust - Memory - The Stack.md

 ---
 > The stack is fast, and is where memory is normally allocated by rust, is based on a stack of course.
 And the data is local on the context to a function call. *is limited on size*.

 Stack is like any other stack in any other software, that's the basic structure that it uses to.
-Rust uses a stack to allocate values from function calls.
+Rust uses a stack to allocate values from function calls or [[General - Scope | Scope]].

 The stack is an array of bytes that your computer left Rust use, normally is mapped from the **Memory Ram** of your computer.
 So for example if your computer has *1 GB* of memory then it will provide an array of *2^30* bytes.